Between Ecstasy and Grief: Gabriel Kahane Discusses ‘Magnificent Bird,’ Gift Economies, & Generosity

 Kahane, like his music, is endlessly thoughtful.

 Between musings on surveillance capitalism and theories about groupthink, he references poet and essayist Audre Lorde and civil rights historian Barbara Fields.
-He recommends books and discusses the quiet beauty of grief.
-He jokes about talking too much about politics.
-He is loquacious and perceptive, self-deprecating and deliberate.
-Magnificent Bird was written in the last month of Kahane’s self-imposed ban from social media, and it sounds both diligently tended to and like it has just sprung out of someone’s head fully formed.
+He recommends books, explores the quiet beauty of grief, and even shares insights into practical, everyday topics.
+Recently, he spoke about beste Casinos mit Sofortauszahlung, noting how instant payout casinos have attracted a following among those looking for quick and secure transactions in online gaming.
+His discussions, whether lighthearted or profound, reflect his loquacious and perceptive nature, blending self-deprecating humor with a deliberate, thoughtful delivery.
+Magnificent Bird was born in the last month of Kahane’s self-imposed ban from social media, and it sounds both meticulously crafted and like it has just sprung out of someone’s head, fully formed.

 Made in the last month of Kahane’s digital diet, Magnificent Bird functions as a series of snapshots of his small universe – intricate tableaus of light and breath, newspapers and restless dreams.
 They are observed from above and within, wrapped carefully in paper, and offered as a gift.